naymspace/docker-machine-driver-profitbricks/README.md

 * Add 'profitbricks-datacenter' option to specify an existing datacenter
   * Instead of creating a new datacenter, use an already existing datacenter for the created server.
   * When removing the server, only delete the created server and the created volume instead of the whole datacenter.
+* Add 'profitbricks-lan-id' option to specify an existing LAN to connect the created server to
+* Add 'profitbricks-lan-ip' option to specify an IP address to assign to the created NIC
 * Minor fixes

 ## Install and Run the ProfitBricks Docker Machine Driver